StarfishCodeMachine/EpiChat/README.md

 # EpiChat
-Secure chat room for sensitive communication
+A simple, text file based chat room for communication, written in Python 3.7.

+I built this program as an alternate to email and other proprietary communication systems.
+It is not secure.
+Chat data is stored in an easily accessible file.
+The program does not rely on internet protocols, it simply writes to and reads from a text file in a network folder.

+Requirements:
+1. tkinter and PyInstaller

+Installation Instructions:
+1. Copy EpiChat_v20190822e.py, chat.ico, and and install.bat to a network folder.
+2. Inside EpiChat_v20190822e.py change the "chatLogLocation" on line 26 to the folder location e.g. 'k:\\chatlogs\\'
+3. Run install.bat

 Created by StarfishCodeMachine, August 22, 2019

-I built this program so that staff could communicate in a secure chat room.
-The program does not rely on internet protocols, it simply writes to and reads from a text file in a secure network folder.
-All communications are retained for future review.
-Hopefully this will prevent inadvertently sharing sensitive information through email in day-to-day communications between staff.

-They will probably never use it.

-Requirements:
-1. tkinter
-2. To make the .exe you need PyInstaller.
-The install.bat file has the correct parameters for a windowed onefile .exe with my silly picture for the icon

-Instructions:
-1. Copy the Python 3.7 file into a local or network folder and run it from the command prompt.
-2. If you want to create an .exe, copy install.bat and the ICO file into the same folder and run the bat file.